Pankaj-Str/Complete-Python-Mastery/21 Day Inheritance/README.md

 ### **7. Inheritance and Encapsulation**

 Inheritance works seamlessly with encapsulation in Python.
+Enc

-Encapsulation is the practice of hiding internal details of a class and restricting access to them.
+apsulation is the practice of hiding internal details of a class and restricting access to them.

 **Example:**
 ```python